 As the leaves start to change and the temperatures start to dip at night/in the mornings, you know winter is coming.
 This morning, I went outside to bring my kids to school and for the first time this season, I could see my breath in the air.

 This is the time of year you start to think about your flock and wonder, do chickens need heat in the winter?
 When should I heat my coop?
-Should I even at heat to my coop?
+Should I even add heat to my backyard coop?
 If so, at what temperature should I heat my coop at?

 We have a lot of experience with this particular topic.
 We first started keeping chickens when we lived in the sub-arctic in Northern Canada; in the Northwest Territories.
 We continued keeping chickens (and honeybees) when we moved to the Yukon.
 I'll point those places out on a map for reference (see my red arrows) if you are not familiar, but our winters can get down to -45C (-49F) and there were even days in the -50's.

 I can tell you we did a lot of research in regards to whether or not chickens need heat in the winter, and at what temperature do you add heat to a chicken coop.